MUSIC MONDAY

 Kerry Dexter is a regular contributor to A Traveler’s Library, bringing her knowledge of music and musicians who share a sense of place and travel.
 Her work also appears in Journey to Scotland and the Encyclopedia of Ireland and the Americas, among other places.
 Check out her bio on the contributor’s page to learn more and see her site at Music Road.

-6 Comments to “Travel to an English Manor With Music”
+6 thoughts on “Travel to an English Manor With Music

 1. Even with the title, the Plum Tree and the Rose I can tell that her songs are probably dominated by amazing imagery and metaphors.
 I like the idea of history finding its way into her songs.